alirezatalebizadeh/Blog-Generator-Next/README.md

-create a blog generator using next js.
+create a blog generator using next